-NOTE: You can set up File Transfer properties anytime by selecting File > Options and selecting the File Transfer tab.
-For detailed information about setting up File Transfer properties, see "File Transfer Tab" on page 4-8.
+Note: You can set up File Transfer properties anytime by selecting File > Options and selecting the File Transfer tab.

 - 9. Check the configuration properties that you would like to save to your template from the Base Configuration dialog box. - 10.
 Click Save.
-The Save Base dialog box displays.

-11. Enter a file name for your configuration template.
+The Save Base dialog box displays. - 11.
+Enter a file name for your configuration template.